 Each city has its own history, but it is possible to derive a general common process in the evolution of the urban spatial structure:

 - (A) Preindustrial city.
 For cities that existed before the industrial revolution, the CBD was limited to a small section of the city generally nearby the waterfront, the market, and/or a site of religious or political importance.
-These were locations where major transactions took place and thus required financial, insurance, warehousing, and wholesale services.
+These were locations where major transactions took place, including a marketplace, and thus required financial, insurance, warehousing, and wholesale services.

 - (B) Mechanized city.
-With the industrial revolution came mass production and mass consumption.
-This permitted the emergence of a distinct retailing and wholesaling part of the CBD while manufacturing located outside the core.
-Major terminal facilities, such as ports and railyards were also located in proximity to the city core.
+With the industrial revolution came mass production and consumption.
+This enabled the emergence of a distinct retailing and wholesaling part of the CBD while manufacturing was located outside the core.
+Major terminal facilities, such as ports and railyards were also located in proximity to the city core and contributed to urban centrality.
 Managing these expanding activities also created an increasing need for office space located nearby traditional places of financial interaction.
 As the industrial revolution matured in the first half of the 20th century, major transportation axis spurred from the central area towards the periphery.